Squarn/Squarn-Themes/Theme 02/Documentation.md

 Documentation:
 ==

 Theme02 was made to be as simple as possible, while still offering a bit of customization.
 The header has many toggleable options, including a tagline, links, description, and top and bottom borders.
-Text and clor options in this theme are made to be customized completely.
+Text and color options in this theme are made to be customized completely.

 ### Specs & Features:
 - Layout Type: Single Column